paradigmxyz/ress/crates/net/protocol/README.md

 Once a connection is established, a [NodeType] message must be sent.
 After the peer's node type is validated according to the connection rules, any other protocol messages may be sent.
 The `ress` session will be terminated if the peer combination is invalid (e.g., stateful-to-stateful connections are not needed).

-Within a session, four types of messages can be exchanged: header, body, bytecode, and witness.
+Within a session, four types of messages can be exchanged: headers, bodies, bytecode, and witness.

-During the startup phase, a stateless node downloads the necessary ancestor blocks (header and body) via the header and body messages.
+During the startup phase, a stateless node downloads the necessary ancestor blocks (headers and bodies) via the header and body messages.
 When the stateless node receives a new payload through the engine API, it requests a witness—a compressed multi Merkle proof of state—using the witness message.
 From this witness, the stateless node can determine if any contract bytecode is missing by comparing it with its disk.
 It then requests any missing bytecode.
 All requests are sent to the connected stateful peer and occur synchronously.

 ## Protocol Messages